-This year, with COP returning to North Africa, climate justice will feature prominently in the discourse.
+110 This year, with COP returning to North Africa, climate justice will feature prominently in the discourse.
 However, participants from the UK face a significantly bigger carbon footprint than last year's conference in Glasgow due to the much greater travel distance.
 Attendees should therefore be conscious of the options available to them to minimise this footprint, the steps taken by the UN and Egyptian government to offset it, and the co-benefits of such carbon offsetting within the context of climate justice.
+Here we present a carbon footprint calculator for travel between the UK and Sharm El-

+115 climate justice.
 Here we present a carbon footprint calculator for travel between the UK and Sharm El-Sheikh so that participants can consider the implications of their travel and make informed travel decisions that complement the agenda for COP 27.